*This article was updated on 8 July 2020.

-Most Malaysians explore mortgage refinancing to obtain extra cash flow, reduce monthly repayments or to enjoy lower interest payments by securing a shorter loan tenure.
-For you newbies out there, here are the basic steps you need to know about beforehand.
+Most Malaysians explore mortgage refinancing to obtain extra cash, reduce monthly instalments or to enjoy lower interest payments by securing a shorter loan tenure.
+For you newbies out there, here are a few need-to-knows before you get started.

 Property purchasers have different reasons for refinancing their mortgage.
 These include:

-#1 To leverage on a property’s capital appreciation by cashing out the amount of increase in property value after a few years.
+This method is used when the price of the property has appreciated.
+The home owner can then cash out the amount of capital appreciation that the property has obtained after a few years.
 This cash amount is the difference between the remaining loan you owe to the bank and your property’s current market value.

-Assuming a 90% loan of RM450,000 for a RM500,000 property at a 4.5% interest rate (IR) and by utilising the home loan calculator on Loanstreet to calculate the respective monthly instalments:
+Assuming a 90% loan of RM450,000 for an RM500,000 property at a 4.5% interest rate (IR) and by utilising the home loan calculator on Loanstreet to calculate the respective monthly instalments: